pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 Can you think of other changes or improvements?

 **TODO FOR TUTORIAL AUTHOR: Check all numbers (eg thresholds for “off the edge”) match text/code.
-Use “table” or “court” or “stage” or “screen” consistently; maybe even say at start what term we’ll use.
 Review other TODOs in text.**

 ### Credits